Latest Corona News Update for Bali, Indonesia

 - Visitors are required to take another PCR/ SWAB TEST upon arrival

-- While waiting for the results (five days), visitors will be quarantined in appointed hotels, at their own cost.
+- Visitors must undergo quarantine session for five days in appointed hotels, at their own cost.

 - On the fifth day of the quarantine, visitors must go through another Rapid Test, and if the results are negative, you may continue your journey